My License key does not seem to work.

-The network is listed as available with a low strength but I'm unable to connect to it.
+The network is listed as available with a low strength, but I am unable to connect to it.

-The disassociation value of a network, where the connection to the access point is dropped, is around -90dB, so it's possible the network card can still perceive the access point but the card itself isn't strong enough to maintain a connection.
+The disassociation value of a network, where the connection to the access point is dropped, is around -90dB, so it is possible the network card can still perceive the access point but the card itself is not strong enough to maintain a connection.

 How much memory does loading a map take?

 I get a message about a missing PDH.DLL file on startup.

 The most common cause of this error is because you are running the software on Windows 95, 98, NT, or ME.
 These versions of Windows are not supported.
 Only Windows XP, Vista and 2003 are officially supported. (the software might in theory work on Windows 2000 with SP4, but we don't support Windows 2000).

 Why there is there "N/A" displayed for some of the statistical & status information?

 Not all Wireless cards can display all statistical & status information.
 This is because some wireless adapter device drivers do not fully support the Microsoft standard Network Driver Interface Specification (NDIS) for 802.11.
 In fact during our testing, we found most cards only support a subset of the potential information.
 WirelessMon displays "N/A" when no information is provided by the device driver.